-Tables 1 through 3 display the proportions of respondents in the final dataset by age/sex category, region, and sample source.
-The data source used to establish quotas was the July 1, 2020 State Population Estimates, U.S. Census Bureau, Population Division.
+Tables 1 and 2 display the proportions of respondents in the final dataset by age/sex category and region.
+The data source used to establish quotas was the July 1, 2021 State Population Estimates, U.S. Census Bureau, Population Division.
 For a map and list of the Pennsylvania regions by county, please see Appendix A.